assaf/zombie/README.md

 Let's start with a simple example:

     describe("visit", function() {
-      var browser = null;

       before(function(done) {
-        browser = new Browser();
+        this.browser = new Browser();
-        browser
+        this.browser
           .visit("/promises")
           .then(done, done);
       });

       it("should load the promises page", function() {
-        assert.equal(browser.location.pathname, "/promises");
+        assert.equal(this.browser.location.pathname, "/promises");
       });
     });

 The call to `visit` returns a promise.
-Once the page loads successfully, the promise will resolve and call the first callback with no arguments.
+Once the page loads successfully, the promise will resolve and call the first callback (`done`) with no arguments.
 This will run the test and evaluate the assertion.
+Success.

-If there's an error, the promise fails and calls the second callback with an error.
-It's the same function, but this time calling it with an `Error` argument causes Mocha to fail the test.
+If there's an error, the promise fails and calls the second callback (also `done`) with an error.
+Calling it with an `Error` argument causes Mocha to fail the test.

 Now let's try to chain promises together: